-Foundational to every ACLS Algorithm is the BLS survey.
-The BLS Survey is the first step that you will take when treating any emergency situation, and there are 4 main assessment steps to remember.
-These for steps are designated by the numbers 1, 2, 3, and 4.
+Foundational to every ACLS Algorithm is the BLS Assessment.
+The BLS Assessment is the first step that you will take when treating any emergency situation, and there are 4 main assessment steps to remember.

-This is an outline of the 4 steps in the BLS Survey :
+This is an outline of the 4 steps in the BLS Assessment :

 (1) Check responsiveness by tapping and shouting, “Are you all right?”
 Scan the patient for absent or abnormal breathing (scan 5-10 seconds).

-(2) Active emergency response system and obtain a AED.
+(2) Activate the emergency response system and obtain a AED.
 If there is more than one rescuer, have the second person activate emergency response and get the AED/Defibrillator.

 (3) Circulation: Check for a carotid pulse.
 This pulse check should not take more than 5-10 seconds.
 If no pulse is palpable begin CPR.